-There are many reasons that your dog may be feeling anxious, and how you can help them feel better is primarily determined by the factors that are triggering their anxiety in the first place.
-This article intends to explore some of the most common types of doggy anxiety and what dog mommies and daddies can do to help keep their dogs as calm and happy as possible, no matter the situation.
+Discover common types of doggy anxiety and how to keep your furry friend calm and happy in any situation.
 Continue reading to learn more, and also feel free to check out Dope Dog, which offers a variety of CBD dog treats to help keep your pet calm and happy.

 Related: 10 ways to help your nervous dog